 Power BI is a collection of various tools and techniques used to analyze raw business data and visualize it to improve the performance of an organization.
 Business Analysts use Power BI to discover hidden patterns and relationships between the data variables to reveal competent information which can be shared with the other users of an organization.
 To learn more about Power BI, check out the blog on Power BI Tutorial.

 Below are the topics that will be covered in this blog:

 What is a Power BI App?

-Apps in Power BI are software programs designed for the mobile users to interact with their business data.
+Apps in Power BI are software programs designed for mobile users to interact with their business data.
 It connects with both On-premises and On-cloud data, which helps the user to view shared dashboards and reports through Power BI Report Server.

 Power BI Report Server is an on-premise report server that manages reports and Key Performing with a web portal.
 It allows you to create different types of reports including mobile reports, paginated reports, and KPIs.

 With Microsoft Intune, a cloud-based service that focuses on mobile application and device management, organizations can control items like data encryption and access pins.
 In this way, data handling by these applications becomes easier and more efficient.
 The model author with other collaborators or users can create a workspace to create reports and dashboards, which can then be shared on apps for a larger base of consumers.